Predictia/AQUA/docs/sphinx/source/adding_data.rst

 - **extra** (if applicable): Additional CDO command-line options to be used to process the files defined in `path`.

+- **cellareas**, **cellarea_var** (if applicable): Optional path and variable name where to specify a file to retrieve the grid area cells when the grid shape is too complex for being automatically computed by CDO.

 Other simpler grids can be defined using the CDO syntax, so for example we have ``r100: r360x180``.
-Other CDO compatible grids can be of course defined in this way.
+Further CDO compatible grids can be of course defined in this way.

 A standard `lon-lat` grid is defined for basic interpolation and can be used for most of the regular cases, as long as the ``space_coord`` are ``lon`` and ``lat``.